 The Canon color imageCLASS MF644Cdw has a great printing speed.
 Surprisingly, it prints color documents faster than it does in black and white, but not by very much.
 The first page out does take a while, but it's not too bad.

-The Canon MF644Cdw's color accuracy is alright.
+The Canon MF644Cdw's color accuracy is decent.
 It'll be a problem for anyone who depends on very accurate colors, like graphic designers.
 However, it shouldn't be an issue if you've just got a pop of color in a business proposal or quarterly report.

-This printer has terrible photo printing quality.
+The Canon MF644Cdw has terrible photo printing quality.
 Some areas in the photo prints are missing detail since they're too dark.
 There's also a lot of banding present.
 Note that the test was done with 8.5" x 11" glossy paper although Canon doesn't recommend printing on glossy paper with this model.

 These results are based on the actual physical photo, not the scanned image provided for reference above, which may not be representative of the printer's photo print quality.